 d) Can I use aspects of the .b Foundations curriculum in other mindfulness courses I run?

-We ask that you don’t use the PowerPoint resources or anything with the .b or .b Foundations logo on it.
+We ask that you don’t use the PowerPoint resources or anything with the .b, Paws b or .b Foundations logo on it in the context of any other course.
 If you wish to use an activity or element of the course that is fine, and good practice would be to reference where it comes from.

 e) I would like to discuss these guidelines further.